Dan and Margaret Maddox Charitable Fund

 Youth Development

-- After-school programs and mentoring
+- After-school programmes and mentoring

-- Youth organizing and climate action
+- Youth organising and climate action

-- Programs serving immigrant and refugee youth
+- Programmes serving immigrant and refugee youth

 - LGBTQ+ youth services